Understanding the Iraqi Business Visa Landscape

 Current Policy Framework

-Since January 2025, Iraq has implemented updated visa protocols that particularly affect GCC residents.
+In 2026, Iraq's visa rules have changed significantly, particularly with the suspension of visa on arrival for many nationalities and the shift toward mandatory e-visas.
 The bilateral relationship between Iraq and the UAE has opened certain facilitations, though it's crucial to understand these don't constitute a visa-free arrangement.
 UAE residents still require proper business visa authorization before entry.

 Key Policy Points:

-• Business visas are typically issued for 30-90 days initially
+- Business visas are typically issued for 30 days initially, single or multiple entry depending on approval

 Who Actually Needs This Visa?